udoprog/genco/README.md

 <br>

+In order to do whitespace detection, we depend on the [`proc_macro_span` feature] to access information on spans.
-We depend on `proc_macro_hygiene` stabilizations.
-Until then, you must build and run with the `nightly` branch.
+Until this is stable, you must build and run projects using genco with the `nightly` compiler.

 ```bash
 cargo +nightly run --example rust
 ```

+[`proc_macro_span` feature]: https://github.com/rust-lang/rust/issues/54725

 <br>